bruvellu/light-sheet-image-analysis-workshop-2026/practicals/practical_3d/index.md

 #### Adjust channel 1

-- Change channel 1’s intensity and alpha maximum values from 600 to 1500.
+- Change channel 1's intensity and alpha maximum values from `600` to `1500`.

 ![](media/98-3dscript-channel1.png)

 Note how the details along the bright stripe over the embryo are now more visible.
 As we have manually changed a `Contrast` value, we should add this information to the initial conditions of the animation.

-- Add the new values of min/max intensity/alpha for channel 1 in the script
+- Add the new values of min/max intensity/alpha for channel 1 in the script.
-- Then press `Run`
+- Then press `Run`:

 ```default
 At frame 0: